eduarbo/resume/README.md

 **Front End Developer**
 Mar 2013 – Dec 2015 · 2 yrs 10 mos

-- Worked on an initiative called Encore to give call center travel agents a new platform with a friendlier, more robust, and flexible booking experience so they could move from the usual command line options where each new hire took up to six months to become familiar with the system
+- Worked on an initiative to give call center travel agents a new platform with a friendlier, more robust, and flexible booking experience so they could move from the usual command line options where each new hire took up to six months to become familiar with the system
 - Migrated the Front End stack from **FreeMarker** to **Ember** using **Mocha**, **Jasmine** and **Chai** for Test-driven development (TDD)
 - Mentored and assisted new hires as well as other developers learning **Ember**
 - Ensured compliance with security standards (PCI-DSS)